briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

             person's whole blood or blood serum or plasma.

             11. _(11)_ The State Board of Pharmacy has adopted a rule pursuant to Ohio R.C.
-4729.041 that specifies the amount of salvia divinorum and the amount of salvinorin A that constitute concentrations of salvia divinorum and salvinorin A in a person's urine, in a person's whole blood, or in a person's blood serum or plasma at or above which the person is impaired for purposes of operating any vehicle within this Municipality, the rule is in effect, and the person has a concentration of salvia divinorum or salvinorin A of at least that amount so specified by rule in the person's urine, in the person's whole blood, or in the person's blood serum or plasma.
+[4729.041][ORC Section 4729.041] that specifies the amount of salvia divinorum and the amount of salvinorin A that constitute concentrations of salvia divinorum and salvinorin A in a person's urine, in a person's whole blood, or in a person's blood serum or plasma at or above which the person is impaired for purposes of operating any vehicle within this Municipality, the rule is in effect, and the person has a concentration of salvia divinorum or salvinorin A of at least that amount so specified by rule in the person's urine, in the person's whole blood, or in the person's blood serum or plasma.

     2. _(2)_ No person who, within twenty years of the conduct described in subsection (a)(2)A. of this section, previously has been convicted of or pleaded guilty to a violation of Ohio R.C.
-4511.19(A) or (B), or any other equivalent offense shall do both of the following:
+[4511.19(A)][ORC Section 4511.19] or (B), or any other equivalent offense shall do both of the following:

         1. _(A)_ Operate any vehicle within this Municipality while under the influence of alcohol, a drug of abuse or a combination of them;